-Hello, Friendly Fifth Graders,
+Hello Fabulous Fourth Graders,

-Today we will continue to build on what you've learned in fourth grade as we explore our writing resources.
+Today, we will continue to build on what you've learned in third grade as we explore our writing resources.
 Getting ideas for writing is part of the fun.
 Where do you get your ideas?

-Read the message together or ask for a student to read to the class.
+Have students brainstorm ways to act out the underlined words.
+Pick one and read the message together with the actions.
 Create an anchor chart of where to get ideas for writing to use during writer's workshop.

-Hello, Friendly Fifth Graders,
+Hello Fabulous Fourth Graders,

-Today we will continue to build on what you've learned in fourth grade as we explore our writing resources.
+Today, we will continue to build on what you've learned in third grade as we explore our writing resources.
 Getting ideas for writing is part of the fun.
 Where do you get your ideas?

-If students are using a platform where they can share their ideas to the question in writing, have them enter their ideas into a chat or shared document.
+Have students brainstorm ways to act out the underlined words.
+Pick one and read the message together with the actions while students remain muted.
+Brainstorm where to get ideas for writing.
+If students are using a platform where they can share in writing, have them enter their ideas into a chat or shared document.
 Use this to create a digital resource for students.
 If they verbally brainstorm, use your digital platform to create a common document from their ideas.